 1. Please tell us more about Man with Music

 The big idea behind the brand is that you book one professional DJ/Musician.
-This man or dude will pitch up, play funky tunes with various instruments, will have all the mic’s for speeches, will make you dance until your feet hurt and facilitate the party of a lifetime.
+This dude will pitch up, play funky tunes with various instruments, will have all the mic’s for speeches, will make you dance until your feet hurt and facilitate the party of a lifetime.
 In short, the Man with Music is your band your DJ and your AV company in one.